bignerdranch/permission-manager/README.md

 The main goal of this library is that any Fragment or Activity can request any permission(s) at any time.
 PermissionManager can handle all of the following scenarios.

 #### Multiple components, asking for the same permission
-If more than one component asks for the same permission at the same time, the user will be presented with the permission (and possibly rationale) dialogs *only once*.
+If multiple components ask for the same permission at the same time, the user will be presented with the permission and rationale dialogs *only once*.
 Each component's PermissionListener will then be notified of the user's decision.
-There is no additional code management you need to implement.

 #### Multiple components, asking for different permissions
+If multiple components each ask for a different permission at the same time, the user will be presented with the permission and rationale dialogs once for each permission.

+#### Multiple components, asking for different permissions, but in the same permission group
-If more than one component needs to ask for a different permission, the user will be presented with the permission (and possibly rationale) dialogs *only once*.
+If multiple components each ask for a different permission *but within the same permission group* at the same time, the user will be presented with the permission and rationale dialogs *only once*.
 Each component's PermissionListener will then be notified of the user's decision.
-There is no additional code management you need to implement.

-## Caveat
-PermissionManager will maintain strong references to your PermissionListeners until they have been notified.

 ## Sample App
 Check out the attached Sample app for implementation examples and demonstrations of the extended usage use-cases.